13th April 2026|In Children

 The End of the Presumption of Contact- What you need to know

-For years, under Section 1(2A) Children Act 1989 English family law has operated with the presumption of contact with children.
-It has been starting point that children generally benefit from having both parents involved in their lives.
-In particular, this applies following a relationship breakdown.
+For years, English family law has operated with the starting point that children generally benefit from having both parents involved in their lives following a relationship breakdown, under Section 1(2A) Children Act 1989.
+This presumption was established to ensure children maintain meaningful involvement with each parent following separation.

-However, lawmakers are now driving a seismic shift.
-Under proposed provisions in the Courts and Tribunal Bill, they will remove this pro-contact presumption.
-Instead, courts will focus exclusively on the child’s welfare as the paramount consideration.
-Judges will assess each case on its own facts, without favouring either parent.
+However, a seismic shift is underway.
+Under proposed new laws set out in the Courts and Tribunal Bill, this pro-contact presumption is being removed and will be replaced with the courts focusing exclusively on the child’s welfare as the most important consideration.
+Each case will be assessed on its own facts, without the scales being tipped in either direction.

-Lawmakers are making this change to ensure that courts prioritise a child’s safety and stability from the outset.
+The reason for this change is to ensure that a child’s safety and stability are the main priorities from the start.

 What this Change means for you.